Brevan Howard Asset Management LLP: Modern Slavery Transparency Statement

 Transfers of your personal data outside the European Economic Area

-Your personal data may be transferred to and stored by persons outside the European Economic Area (the “EEA”), and in particular may be transferred to and stored by affiliates or service providers of the Fund or the Fund’s administrator outside the EEA.
+Your personal data may be transferred to and stored by persons outside the jurisdiction or area in which it is collected”), and in particular may be transferred to and stored by affiliates or service providers of the Fund or the Fund’s administrator outside either the EEA or the Cayman Islands.

-Where personal data is transferred outside the EEA, the Fund will ensure that the transfer is subject to appropriate safeguards or is otherwise permitted under applicable law.
-For example, the country to which the personal data is transferred may be approved by the European Commission, the recipient may have agreed to model contractual clauses approved by the European Commission that oblige them to protect the personal data, or the recipient may be located in the United States and be a certified member of the EU-US Privacy Shield scheme
+Where personal data is transferred outside the jurisdiction or area in which it is collected, the Fund will ensure that the transfer is subject to appropriate safeguards or is otherwise permitted under applicable law.
+For example, in the context of personal data collected in the EU, the country to which the personal data is transferred may be approved by the European Commission, the recipient may have agreed to model contractual clauses approved by the European Commission that oblige them to protect the personal data, or the recipient may be located in the United States and be a certified member of the EU-US Privacy Shield scheme

-You can obtain more details of the protection given to your personal data when it is transferred outside the EEA, including a copy of any standard data protection clauses entered into with recipients of your personal data, by contacting the Fund using the details set out under “Contacting the Fund” below.
+You can obtain more details of the protection given to your personal data when it is transferred outside the jurisdiction or area in which it is collected, including a copy of any standard data protection clauses entered into with recipients of your personal data, by contacting the Fund using the details set out under “Contacting the Fund” below.

 Necessity of personal data for an investment in the Fund